mottbott/docker-k8s-training/docker-basics.md

 ```
 docker run -d -p 8001:80 docker/getting-started
  ```
- 💡 The first port is the host port, the second the container port.
+ * 💡 The first port is the host port, the second the container port.
+ * 💡 You don't need to write the URL Docker Desktop already provides the link via GUI via *Container/Apps*.

 # Run a Nginx web server and discover it
 Let's start a Nginx container.